 Gloster adopted a phased, risk-conscious transformation strategy grounded in Agile, DevOps, and cloud engineering best practices.

-A modular architecture enabled independent development, testing, and deployment of critical and supporting services, which parallelized workflows and improved system resilience.
+A modular architecture enabled independent development, testing, and deployment of both core and supporting services.
+This parallelised workflows and improved system resilience.

 To support global scalability and high availability, BMW required a modern cloud-native architecture.
 Gloster delivered this using infrastructure-as-code and managed services (e.g., cloud databases, caching layers), dramatically reducing provisioning time and operational overhead.

-Automated pipelines and blue/green deployment models reduced deployment time from 5 hours to under 5 minutes.
-Frequent (bi-weekly) production releases replaced BMW’s quarterly standard, aligning with strategic priorities.
+Automated CI/CD pipelines and blue/green deployment models reduced release time from 5 hours to under 5 minutes.
+This enabled bi-weekly production deployments—replacing BMW’s quarterly release cadence and better aligning with evolving business priorities.

 Gloster engineered nightly processing of over 500 GB of structured production data, transforming and storing it in Apache Solr for high-performance analytics and delivery.
 More than 40 factories receive updated demand data daily, supporting Just-in-Time manufacturing precision.